Hydrogen-OS-P/build/README.md

  * envsetup.sh
    Execute `source build/envsetup.sh` for initialization environment

- * Flyme system boot/shutdown animation, in the implementation of the `make fullota` will be Based on the `RESOLUTION` parameters of the corresponding copy of the animation to the OTA package
+ * Hydrogen system boot/shutdown animation, in the implementation of the `make fullota` will be Based on the `RESOLUTION` parameters of the corresponding copy of the animation to the OTA package

  * compatibility